Investigating the relation between gravitational wave tests of general relativity: Tests of GR

 \subsection{IMR consistency test}

 A binary black hole coalescence goes through three distinct phases: an initial \emph{inspiral} where the two black holes spiral in due to the backreaction from GW emission, a \emph{merger} where the two black holes coalesce to form a single remnant object, and a final stage of \emph{ringdown} where the remnant black hole settles into a stable Kerr configuration through the emission of a quasinormal-mode spectrum of gravitational waves.
 Within the stationary phase approximation, the low- (high-)frequency portion of the frequency domain gravitational-wave signal frequencies comes from the early (late) portion of the time domain signal (see, e.g., the illustration in Fig.~10 of~\cite{Ghosh:2017gfp}).
 Thus, one can test the consistency of the inspiral and merger-ringdown portions of the signal by checking the agreement of the low- and high-frequency portions of the signal.
 Specifically, we choose to split the analysis at a frequency $\fc$ given by the (redshifted) frequency of the innermost stable circular orbit corresponding to the remnant black hole~\cite{Bardeen:1972fi}.
 One can then use these mutually exclusive parts of the signal to obtain two independent measurements of the initial masses and spins and then apply analytical fits to numerical relativity simulations~\cite{Hofmann:2016yih,Healy:2016lce,Jimenez-Forteza:2016oae} to these quantities to infer independent estimates of the mass and spin of the final black hole, $(\Mf,\af)$.\footnote{As in~\cite{GW170104}, we average the fits and augment the aligned-spin final spin fits with the contribution from in-plane spins~\cite{spinfit-T1600168}.
-However, as in~\cite{O2_TGR, O3a_TGR}, we do not evolve the spins before applying the fits, for technical reasons.} The inspiral-merger-ringdown (IMR) consistency test checks that these two independent estimates of the final mass and spin are consistent with each other, as they must be if the data is well described by the waveform model used to perform this inference.
+However, as in~\cite{O2_TGR, O3a_TGR, O3b_TGR}, we do not evolve the spins before applying the fits, for technical reasons.}

+The inspiral-merger-ringdown (IMR) consistency test checks that these two independent estimates of the final mass and spin are consistent with each other, as they must be if the data is well described by the waveform model used to perform this inference.
 We thus define fractional deviations in the estimates of the final mass and spin,